Comparative-Pathology/comparativepathologyworkbench/documentation/02_CPWCurrentConfiguration_2024-05-01.md

 #	Current Production/CZI CPW Configuration	#

+This document describes the current configuration of the Software for the Comparative Pathology Workbench (CPW), running on the CZI server.

+Mike Wicks

+1<sup>st</sup> May 2024

 ## 1. Server ##

 The system runs using a non-root user, without superuser privileges: